 This bistrot turns in to a cozy place for drinks in the evening away from the hustle in the city center.
-Located in a quiet street, Caffè Novecento is a great spot for a couple of drinks in the evening.
-Choose some snacks from their buffet if you happen to be there for a drink before dinner.
+Located in a quiet street, Caffè Novecento is a great spot for a couple of drinks.
+Get some snacks from their buffet if you happen to be there for a drink before dinner.

 Piazza di Pietra 42, Monday – Sunday from 10:30am – 2am

 Only a few minutes walking from the Pantheon, you’ll find this chic cocktail bar.
-Come to Salotto42 for a drink or two in the afternoon or evening and relax in one of the plenty comfortable sofas and retro chairs.
+Come to Salotto42 for a drink in the afternoon or evening and relax in one of the comfortable retro sofas.
 This bar is multifaceted!
-Enjoy a lunch buffet from 1pm to 3pm with vegetarian sushi, curry and couscous, choose a drink from their vast cocktail menu, or come back on weekends for brunch.
+You can enjoy a lunch buffet from 1pm to 3pm with vegetarian sushi, curry and couscous there.
+Choose a drink from their vast cocktail menu, or come back on weekends for brunch.

-Insider tip: Go for the Basil cocktail with vodka, strawberry, chili and basil or for one of their signature drinks like the Mojito 42 or Salotto 42.
+Insider tip: Go for the Basil cocktail with vodka, strawberry, chili and basil.
+Or go for one of their signature drinks like the Mojito 42 or Salotto 42.